Title 1 and Family and Community Engagement Center (F.A.C.E) Information

 East Wake High School - Title 1 Information

 The Title I program in Wake County provides supplementary instructional support in the areas of reading and math.
-Schools qualify for Title I funding by demonstrating economic needs among its population.All Title I eligible schools in WCPSS operate under the schoolwide model.
-Title I funds may be used, with other school funding sources, to provide supports to all students so that they may meet our high academic standards.
+Schools qualify for Title I funding by demonstrating economic needs among their population.All Title I eligible schools in WCPSS operate under the schoolwide model.
+Title I funds may be used, with other school funding sources, to provide support to all students so that they may meet our high academic standards.
 Title I is a federally funded program that is one component of the Every Student Succeeds Act (ESSA) of 2015.The ultimate goal of the Title I Program is to aid students in acquiring habits, attitudes, knowledge, and skills necessary to function as successful members of the school community.
-Title I is a federally funded program.

 A Parent's Right To Know